VIJAYBORATE1999/DevOps-CI-CD-tools-/AWS/VPC, NACL , INTERNET Gateway, Route Table/Readme.md

 provide access to it .

 As we create VPC , By Deafult aws creates
-    • INTERNET Gateway : An internet gateway is created and attached to the VPC.
+    • <B>INTERNET Gateway </B>: An internet gateway is created and attached to the VPC.
 This allows instances in the default public subnet to communicate with the internet.
-    • NACL (Network Access Control List ) with default configuration : is security a subnet level
+    • <B>NACL (Network Access Control List )</B>with default configuration provides security a subnet level
-    • Route Table :A main route table is created for the VPC, and all subnets are associated with this route table by default.
+    • <B>Route Table </B>:A main route table is created for the VPC, and all subnets are associated with this route table by default.
-    • Default Security Group: A default security group is created and associated with the VPC.
+    • <B>Default Security Group</B>: A default security group is created and associated with the VPC.
       This security group allows all outbound traffic and denies all inbound traffic by default.
-    • Default Network ACL (Access Control List): A default network ACL is created and associated with the VPC.
+    • <B>Network ACL (Access Control List)</B>: A default network ACL is created and associated with the VPC.
 This ACL allows all inbound and outbound traffic by default.
-    • Default Subnet: One default subnet is created in each Availability Zone within the VPC.
+    • <B>Default Subnet </B>: One default subnet is created in each Availability Zone within the VPC.
       These subnets are public by default

     <h4></h4>